vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 	Status VolumePluginBackupStatus `json:"status,omitempty"`
 }
 ```

-Notice that VolumePluginBackupSpec is same as volume.SnapshotSpec, and, VolumePluginBackupStatus is same as volume.SnapshotStatus

 For every backup operation of volume, Velero creates VolumePluginBackup CR before calling volumesnapshotter's CreateSnapshot API.